koenrane/KR-new-site/content/inner-and-outer-alignment-decompose-one-hard-problem-into.md

 > 3. The update procedure penalizes these lines of computation, such that in similar situations in the future (i.e. the AI thinks someone nearby is dying) the AI is less likely to take those actions (i.e. leaving to help the person).
 > 4. We have made the aligned AI _less_ aligned.
 >
 > I don't know if anyone's written about this.
 But on my understanding of the issue, there's one possible failure mode of viewing adversarial training as ruling out bad behaviors _themselves_.
 But (non-tabular) RL isn't like playing whack-a-mole on bad actions, [RL's credit assignment changes the general values and cognition within the AI](/reward-is-not-the-optimization-target).
-And with every procedure we propose, the most important part is _what cognition will be grown from the cognitive updates accrued under the proposed procedure._
+And with every procedure we propose, the most important part is _what cognition will be grown from the cognitive updates accrued under the proposed procedure_.

 EDIT: This is less "don't do adversarial training", and more "I have some intuitions there are subtle costs and difficulties to demanding extreme robustness from a system."